g-airport/go-infra/README.md

 ## config

-- init some infrastructure eg: some middleware like consul (service discover) , mq , gRpc ...
+- init some infrastructure eg: some middleware like consul (service discover) , mq , gRPC ...

 ## log